TYNDALL — The Bon Homme High School football team will have a chance to reign again.

 In the next drive, the Cardinals responded in a big way, as running back Nick Kasten led Deuel down the field midway through the second quarter, capping it off with a 14-yard touchdown run on a third down.
 The two-point pass failed, leaving the Cardinals down 7-6 in early in the second quarter.

-And that was it for the Cardinals’ damage on the scoreboard Friday.
+And that was it for the Cardinals’ offensive damage on Friday night, as Bon Homme's defense wouldn't allow Deuel to put another point on the scoreboard.

 “This is just a great group of kids, and we’ve only given up six points in three playoff games, and that’s hard to do,” Pudwill said.

-Bon Homme’s defense came alive, led by Isaac and Josh Crownover, as the two combined for 13 tackles in the first-half.
+Isaac and Josh Crownover sparked the defensive effort, as the Bon Homme linebackers combined for 13 tackles in the first-half.
 Defensive tackle Cole Bares, also chipped in with five tackles.

 As Logan Stoltenburg completed a pair of passes with just under a minute left in the half for 23 yards, Deuel was in position to score, but the Cavaliers’ defense made a big stop to run out the clock for the half-time break.